Harry Allan: Death and legacy

 Allan died in Wellington, on 29 October 1957, aged 75.
 He was survived by his wife and two children.
-After his death his colleague Lucy Moore, who had begun working with Allan on it in 1953, eventually completed and published the work as the first volume of Flora of New Zealand in 1961.
+After his death his colleague Lucy Moore, who had begun working with Allan on the flora in 1953, eventually completed and published the work as the first volume of Flora of New Zealand in 1961.
 Aside from the Flora, which Moore described as "his greatest monument", his legacy to botany has been determined by three things.
-First, his understanding of the importance of wild plant hybrids, both in botany, in it which progressed the idea of introgression, and to the New Zealand flora, in whose ecology they play a key role.
+First, his understanding of the importance of wild plant hybrids, both in botany, in which it progressed the idea of introgression, and to the New Zealand flora, in whose ecology they play a key role.
 Second, his three introductory handbooks on New Zealand plants, and finally, his overseeing of the Botany Division and the research that came out of it.
 A division, in Moore's words, where "each person was left rather free to produce the best possible results in his chosen field," a "welcome anomaly in the aridities of the Civil Service."

 Flora of New Zealand, described by The Nelson Mail as a "botanical bible", is the "standard work on the subject"; the first volume contains descriptions and keys of 116 families, 290 genera, 1457 species, and 272 varieties.
 It was described by The Press in 1961 as "an essential volume to botanists and all who are connected in any authoritative way with the indigenous flora."
 Throughout his career, Allan described a total of 215 species and hybrids.